priism-center/stats-club/README.md

 3. `SQL-Workshop` contains the presentation PDF for learning SQL basics.
 4. `WebScrapingTutorial` contains the presentation and R code to learn basics of web scraping.
 5. `ggplot-Workshop` contains the Rmd file with code, explanations, and exercises on using `ggplot`
+6. `Code Sample` contains the presentation on guidelines for writing a code sample for internships and job applications.

 ## Contributors
 1. [Kaushik Mohan](https://github.com/kaushik12/)